ChethiyaCK/ChethiyaCK/README.md

 ### Hi there 👋 I'm Chethiya
 Currently live in Perth, WA.
-Studying Business Information Technology at Curtin University, Perth
+Studying Business Information Technology at Curtin University, Perth.
+I'm in my 3rd year and expecting to finish my degree in mid 2024.

 <!--